 15. Learn how to fight fair with your spouse.

-16. Anything worth fighting for requires intentional hard work and continuous nurturing.
+16. Be ready for the hard work.
+Anything worth fighting for requires intentional hard work and continuous nurturing.

 18. Focus on improving yourself during this transition period.